Learn Growing Peas in Containers & Pots to plant them on your apartment balcony or patio and enjoy a fresh harvest!

 - You can also scatter the seeds briskly over the growing medium and later cover them with the soil with no more than a 1-inch layer.

 - Water well to keep the soil moist but not wet.
 Keep the germinating seeds in part sun to full sun.

 - Seeds will germinate in a window of 7 to 30 days; it depends on the soil temperature.
-Temperature above 60 F (15 C) expedite the germination.
+Temperatures above 60 F (15 C) expedite germination.

 - You can also soak the seeds in water for 24 hours before sowing to speed up the germination process and pre-treat them with liquid seaweed for better growth.

 If you like, at the time of planting seeds, add legume inoculant in the soil or make a slurry with the inoculant and then mix with seeds.
 It increases the productivity and health of legumes like peas.
 To learn more about this, click here.